bernhardAxonIvy/doc/source/engine-guide/deployment/terms.rst

 released process model version!
 A complete list of release state can be found in the following list:

-.. table:: Release states of process model versions on |ivy-engine|
+.. table:: Release states of process model versions on Axon Ivy Engine
    :widths: 20 80

    +-----------------------------------+------------------------------------------+